BenSheridanEdwards/Basic_Calculator_Ruby/README.md

 A basic calculator that does addition, subtraction, multiplication, and division of sums.

+This calculator makes academic math papers easier to read by looking for sums, extracting them as strings and evaluating them.
+Output is the original string followed by the answer in an array.

 This project was built using test-driven development (TDD) with Ruby & RSpec.

 ## Specification

 ### Core Requirements

-To help students read academic papers that involve math equations, write a program the takes in a string of a sum and returns the original sum string along with the correct answer.
+Input: String, sum to be evaluated.
+Output: Array, original sum string followed by answer.

+Can evaluate floats as well as integers.
+If the input is a float the output will also be a float.

 Example 1 (Addition):
 ```